agl/curve25519-donna/README.md

 If you run `make`, two .a archives will be built, similar to djb's curve25519 code.
 Alternatively, read on:

-## Arduino
+## ESP8266

-If you're interested in running curve25519 on an Arduino, see [this project](https://github.com/CSSHL/ESP8266-Arduino-cryptolibs).
+If you're interested in running curve25519 on an ESP8266, see [this project](https://github.com/CSSHL/ESP8266-Arduino-cryptolibs).